Best Wine Bars in Bend, OR

 Seating: Indoor and outdoor.

 Wines: Half glasses, glasses, bottles, and flights.
-Spirits, cocktails, and non-alcoholic options also available.
+Spirits, cocktails, and non-alcoholic options are also available.

-Cost: Wide range of price points available.
+Cost: A wide range of price points.
 Glasses from under $10 to 30, flights $14-30.
 No corkage fees on bottles!

 Snacks: Flights has a full food menu that is closer to a restaurant than a bar.
 There are light snacks like chips and nuts as well as charcuterie boards, soups, sandwiches, and eclectic plates running the gamut from steak tartare to cauliflower steak.